vEnhance/1802/src/double.typ

     #figure(
       image("figures/double-para-horiz.svg", width: auto),
       caption: [Dissecting @fig-pararegion horizontally, which is less nice: there are cases.
-      Above the line $y=1$, you have a blue wall to the left and a curved arc to the right.
+      Above the line $y=1$, you have a blue wall to the left and a curved purple arc to the right.
-      But below $y=1$, you instead have a red arc of the parabola to the left, and a blue arc of the parabola to the right.],
+      But below $y=1$, you instead have a red arc of the parabola to the left, and a purple arc of the parabola to the right.], ) <fig-pararegion-horiz>
-    ) <fig-pararegion-horiz>